How to create a loyalty program that actually works

 - Existing items from your store

 - Exclusive items that aren’t available for purchase

 - Discounts off future purchases

 If you're looking for inspiration, check out this post on the top ten highest-converting custom rewards for your loyalty program.

-Cineplex is giving its Scene members exactly what they want: free movies and discounts on concession!
+Cineplex gives its Scene members exactly what they want: free movies and discounts on concession!